idsia-robotics/mutual_gaze_detector/README.md

 ```
 when in the base folder of the ROS2 workspace.

-## Code Usage
+### Code Usage
+Once all the pre-requisites are installed and the ROS2 packages built.
+Running the whole pipeline comes down to launching three different groups of nodes.
-To use the packages open three terminal and run in each of them
+Firstly open three terminal and run in each of them
 ```bash
 source install/setup.bash
 source <ABS_PATH_VENV_BASE_FOLDER>/bin/activate
 ```
-when in the base folder of the ROS2 workspace.
+from the base folder of the ROS2 workspace.

-In the first launch the sensor driver using
+In the first terminal launch the sensor driver node (camera drivers together with body tracking) using
 ```bash
 ros2 launch azure_kinect_ros_driver driver.launch.py depth_mode:=NFOV_UNBINNED color_resolution:=3072P fps:=15 body_tracking_enabled:=true body_tracking_cpu:=false rectify_images:=false imu_rate_target:=100
 ```

-In the second launch the face landmarks processing pipeline with
+In the second terminal launch the pre-processing pipeline nodes (face landmarks and gravity aligning nodes) with
 ```bash
 ros2 launch users_landmarks_tracking users_landmarks_tracking.launch.xml rectified_image_input:=false debug_node:=true
 ```

-In the last launch the actual mutual gaze detector node with
+In the last terminal launch the actual mutual gaze detector node with
 ```bash
 ros2 launch mutual_gaze_detector_ros mutual_gaze_detector_ros.launch.xml
 ```
 this last command will cause an OpenCV GUI to open where you will be able to see on top a simple plot of the predicted mutual gaze probability history for the first tracked user.
 On the bottom there will be the actual value of the probability in a color changing box.
 The box will be green if the probability exceed the set threshold of 0.5 and red if down not.

+The mutual gaze detector node also publish the output of the detector on a ROS2 topic called "/mutual_gaze_output" to be further used in downstream applications.
+The message publish is of the custom type [MutualGazeOutput](ros/mutual_gaze_detector_msgs/msg/MutualGazeOutput.msg).

 Optionally the use can visualize the camera stream images with superimposed landmarks by using RQT gui with
 ```bash